What is the target market for American Trust?

 What is a Form 8955-SSA?

 This form mainly notifies the Social Security Administration (SSA) of separated participants who still have deferred vested benefits payable from a retirement plan.
 When a participant retires and applies for social security, the SSA informs participants they have money in a particular plan.

 How is the Form 8955-SSA filed?

 American Trust will efile this form on your behalf.
-You are able to view the form online, but because it contains participant Social Security numbers it is filed separately from the Form 5500/5500 SF as the 5500 is publicly disclosed on the EFAST2 website.
+You are able to view and print the form from the FT Williams website but because it contains participant social security numbers it is filed separately from the Form 5500/5500 SF as the 5500 is publicly disclosed on the EFAST2 website.

 How do I obtain my signing credentials?

 You will need to obtain signer credentials from the EFAST2 website at www.efast.dol.gov and click on “Register” and follow the detailed instructions provided.

 What if I forgot or misplaced my signing credential PIN?